Excess HIV infections and costs associated with reductions in HIV prevention services in the United States: Projection using real-world data

 Results

 Even modest reductions in PrEP coverage would result in thousands of avoidable HIV infections.
-An absolute 3.3% annual reduction in PrEP coverage over the next decade would result in 8,618 avoidable HIV infections, with lifetime medical costs of $3.6 billion (discounted) for treatment of the unaverted HIV infections.
+An absolute 3.3% annual reduction in PrEP coverage over the next decade would result in 8,618 avoidable HIV infections, with lifetime medical costs of over $3.6 billion (discounted) for treatment of the unaverted HIV infections.

 Conclusions and Relevance